Who We Are

-Resurrection College Prep High School is a Catholic Christian community dedicated to the education of young women, and to the development of their God–given talents.
+Resurrection College Prep High School is a Catholic community in the Lasallian tradition, dedicated to the education of young women, and to the development of their God–given talents.
 Convinced of God’s unconditional love and nourished by the Risen Lord Jesus Christ, we are committed to the spiritual, ethical, intellectual, physical and social growth of our students.

 The young women of Resurrection College Prep High School are prepared for the future.

 They are given the opportunities, support, and resources to continue to: